KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>setDepositCap(uint256 value)</summary>

   - **Description** - Sets the maximum number of yieldTokens that can be held by this contract.
 Must exceed the current balance of yield tokens.
+    - `@param quantity of yield tokens to set as the new cap`
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none